anthon-sd/playable-data/playable-data-blog/NETLIFY-DEPLOY.md

 Our solution works by:

 1. Setting the correct base directory so Netlify knows where your project lives
-2. Using the `package.json` build script to run our bootstrap script
-3. The bootstrap script ensures all necessary files are in the right places
+2. Using the bootstrap script to ensure all necessary files are in the right places
+3. Building the site in the Netlify build directory
+4. Copying the built files to the location Netlify expects based on your configuration
-4. If the main build fails, a fallback site is generated
+5. If the main build fails, a fallback site is generated in the correct location
-5. Multiple configuration files ensure Netlify correctly identifies this as a Node.js project
+6. Multiple configuration files ensure Netlify correctly identifies this as a Node.js project
-6. Explicit version files for Node.js, Ruby, and Python prevent environment detection issues
+7. Explicit version files for Node.js, Ruby, and Python prevent environment detection issues
-7. Proper format for each version specification prevents cross-language confusion
+8. Proper format for each version specification prevents cross-language confusion

 Remember: Any changes to build settings should be made in both the Netlify UI and the `netlify.toml` file to avoid confusion.